2019: A 21-day safari through Zimbabwe, Botswana & Namibia

 Approx distance travelled 135km/4hrs

 We have two nights at Okakakeujo Camp.
 Our accommodation is once again very comfortable.
-We have booked early in order to get as many bush chalets as possible within a short walk to the waterhole.
+We have booked early in order to secure as many bush chalets as possible within a short walk to the waterhole.
 At night and during the day, from safe viewing areas you can observe the abundant wildlife that visit the waterhole.
 During the day we can also journey out into the park on wildlife expeditions.

 DAY 13: KHORIXAS